tspence/csharp-searchlight/README.md

 var results = syntax.QueryCollection<EmployeeObj>(list);
 ```

-# How can I implement Searchlight using Dapper and AutoMapper to maintain full database independence?
+# Database independence with Searchlight, Dapper, and AutoMapper

 Searchlight is designed to mix with other powerful frameworks such as [Dapper](https://github.com/StackExchange/Dapper) and [AutoMapper](https://automapper.org/) to help
 provide high performance functionality on SQL Server.
 This example API demonstrates filtering, ordering, pagination, and the ability to return a full row count so the